ghadesi/LOG8415---Advanced-Concepts-in-Cloud-Computing/Assignment2/README.md

 ```

 ## Running mapper and reducer for “People You Might Know"
-Make sure you have mapper.py, reducer.py and soc-LiveJournal1Adj.txt from our github on root (~)
+Make sure you have mapper.py, reducer.py and soc-LiveJournal1Adj.txt from our github on the root's home directory.

 Install python 2.7, because our mapper and reducer have ```#!/usr/bin/env python```
 ```bash